Which Type of Ketamine Therapy Works Best for Depression? See What 33 Systematic Reviews Found

 Psychotherapy and Combination Treatment Show Higher Effectiveness

-The data suggests that therapy—either alone or in combination with medication—yields significantly better response rates than medication alone or minimal care.
-While therapy and medication alone perform similarly, combining them appears to offer the highest likelihood of improvement.
+Meta-analyses indicate that therapy—either alone or combined with medication—yields significantly better response rates than medication alone or minimal care:

-- Therapy and medication alone showed nearly identical response rates.
+- Therapy and medication alone showed nearly identical response rates (therapy was 0.99 times as effective as medication)

-- Individual therapy (48% response rate) was slightly more effective than group therapy (41%) and guided self-help (37%).
+- Individual therapy achieved a 48% response rate, which was higher than both group therapy (41%) and guided self-help (37%)

-- People who combined therapy with antidepressants were nearly three times more likely to see lasting improvement than those relying on medication alone.
+- People who combined therapy with antidepressants were nearly three times more likely to see lasting improvement than those relying on medication alone (OR = 2.93, 95% CI 2.15–3.99)

 Therapy Alone Matches Combination Treatment and Outperforms Medication Alone